 A Tapestry of Historical Layers

-With a history dating back to the Bronze Age, Hebron has witnessed the rule of various empires and civilizations, including the Byzantines, Muslim caliphates, and crusaders.
+From the Bronze Age, Hebron has witnessed the rule of various empires and civilizations, including the Byzantines, Muslim caliphates, and Crusaders.

 Between the years 1000 and 1900, it was governed by the Ayyubids, the Mamelukes, and the Ottomans.
-Even today, the Old City retains architectural remnants from these significant historical epochs.
+The Old City retains architectural remnants from these significant historical epochs.

 The Complex Modern History